awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

      + *environment\-type*: Required value\.
 The type of build environment\.
 Valid values are `LINUX_CONTAINER` and `WINDOWS_CONTAINER`\.
      + *image*: Required value\.
 The Docker image identifier used by this build environment\.
 Typically, this identifier is expressed as *image\-name*:*tag*\.
 For example, in the Docker repository that AWS CodeBuild uses to manage its Docker images, this could be `aws/codebuild/java:openjdk-8`\.
 In Docker Hub, `maven:3.3.9-jdk-8`\.
 In Amazon ECR, `account-id.dkr.ecr.region-id.amazonaws.com/your-Amazon-ECR-repo-name:tag`\.
 For more information, see [Docker Images Provided by AWS CodeBuild](build-env-ref-available.md)\.
      + *computeType*: Required value\.
 A category corresponding to the number of CPU cores and memory used by this build environment\.
 Allowed values include `BUILD_GENERAL1_SMALL`, `BUILD_GENERAL1_MEDIUM`, and `BUILD_GENERAL1_LARGE`\.
      + *certificate*: Optional value\.
-The ARN of the AWS S3 bucket, path prefix and object key containing the PEM encoded certificate\.
-The object key can be either just the \.pem file or a \.zip file containing the pem encoded certificate\.
+The ARN of the S3 bucket, path prefix and object key that contains the PEM\-encoded certificate\.
+The object key can be either just the \.pem file or a \.zip file containing the pem\-encoded certificate\.
 For example, if your Amazon S3 bucket name is my\-bucket, your path prefix is cert, and your object key name is certificate\.pem, then acceptable formats for your *certificate* are my\-bucket/cert/certificate\.pem or arn:aws:s3:::my\-bucket/cert/certificate\.pem\.
      + For the optional `environmentVariables` array, information about any environment variables you want to specify for this build environment\.
-Each environment variable is expressed as an object containing a `name`, `value`, and `type` of *environmentVariable\-name*, *environmentVariable\-value*, and *environmentVariable\-type*\.
+Each environment variable is expressed as an object that contains a `name`, `value`, and `type` of *environmentVariable\-name*, *environmentVariable\-value*, and *environmentVariable\-type*\.

        Others can see an environment variable by using the AWS CodeBuild console and the AWS CLI\.
 If you have no concerns about the visibility of your environment variable, set *environmentVariable\-name* and *environmentVariable\-value*, and then set *environmentVariable\-type* to `PLAINTEXT`\.